Fatty Liver Disease

 What is NASH?

-NASH represents the more severe end of the spectrum of non-alcoholic fatty liver disease.
-NASH stands for NonAlcoholic Steatohepatitis.
-Steatohepatitis means fatty liver with inflammation, in other words, ongoing damage similar to alcoholic liver disease but in this case it occurs in people who do not drink alcohol or drink minimally.
+NASH stands for Non-Alcoholic steatohepatitis and it represents the more severe end of the spectrum of non-alcoholic fatty liver disease.
+Steatohepatitis means fatty liver with inflammation, in other words, ongoing damage similar to alcoholic liver disease but in this case it occurs in people who do not drink alcohol or drink minimally13.

 NASH differs from the simple accumulation of fat in the liver, which is a completely benign condition.
 Up to 20% of adults with NASH develop cirrhosis and up to 11% may experience liver-related deaths.
 Many individuals develop chronic liver failure and require liver transplantation.
 The prevalence of NASH is 2-6% in the general population.